krobelus/rate-experiments/README.md

 \paragraph{\texttt{DRAT-trim}} The seminal reference implementation; Marijn Heule's `DRAT-trim` can produce a trimmed proof in the DRAT or LRAT format.
-We mimic their way of producing LRAT proofs and ensure that all our proofs are accepted by the formally verified checker[^acl2].
+We mimic their way of producing LRAT proofs and ensure that all our proofs are verified by the formally verified checker[^acl2].
 This gives us confidence in the correctness of our implementation and allows for a comparison of our checker with `DRAT-trim` since both have the same input and output formats.